bensutherland/coregonus_mapcomp/README.md

 To produce a combined input file for the species of interest from the previous analysis, within:
 `02_input_materials/data_v1_subset.csv`

-### Obtain data from new maps
+### B. Obtain data from new maps
 Follow the instructions in `00_resources/data_sources.md`
-This will result in the new maps described above being present in `markers_2.csv`
+This will collect European Whitefish and Cisco, and add to the previously collected species, into `markers_2.csv`

 ### THIS IS ALL NEW ###